 inputs and outputs of the non-selected filters.

-The DCR shown are approximate and can vary by several ohms - depending also on your particular DMM among other things.
+The DCRs shown are approximate and can vary by several ohms - depending also on your particular DMM among other things.
 Just be sure that each input and output transducer has continuity and the DCR is approximately as shown above.
-If you measure an open circuit that filter will not work and it can't be repaired - it must be replaced with a good filter.
-If you're testing a prospective IF module and find an open input transducer on one of the mechanical filters you probably wouldn't buy the IF module (unless it was really "price reduced" after testing) if you were considering repairing the IF module, then be suspect of C-553 if it happens to be the input coil that is bad.
+If you measure an open circuit transducer then that filter will not work and it can't be repaired - it must be replaced with a good filter.
+If you're testing a prospective IF module and find an open input transducer on one of the mechanical filters you probably wouldn't buy that IF module (unless it was really "price reduced" after testing.)
+But, if you're considering repairing that IF module, then be suspect of C-553 since the failure happens to be the input coil.
 I've only run into this once but it can and apparently does happen, that is, a shorted C-553 allowing B+ to appear on a mechanical filter input transducer and causing the coil to go "open circuit."
 However, I've also found two mechanical filters in one IF module defective with open output transducers.
 How this happened is a mystery since the output transducer connects to the grid of the 2nd IF amplifier tube and that is normally a very low voltage and very low current input.
 In all cases where a mechanical filter transducer is open, the only repair is to replace the defective mechanical filter.
 Many rebuilders go ahead and replace C-553 regardless since its failure can have, even if it is a rare occurrence, such a devastating result to the mechanical filters.

 |Other Problems - Some problems won't be discovered

 until you are performing the alignment.
 An example is the problem shown